 Managing and administering your membership

 We use the personal information you provide as a member to service your membership and to provide guidance on career options, continued professional development and professional standards.
-This includes sending renewal information, membership magazines and handbooks and information about our Annual General Meeting (AGM) to members by mail and email.
+This includes sending renewal information, membership magazines, newsletters and handbooks and information about our Annual General Meeting (AGM) to members by mail and email.
 We will also process your personal information if you have chosen to participate in our mentoring programme and to facilitate and support branch and special interest groups, committee and assessment panel members and to provide access to online resources through your IOPConnect account.
 If you are a Chartered Physicist, Charted Engineer, Registered Scientist or Registered Science Technician we will also hold your personal information (including your registration number and registration date) on the relevant register.

 Communicating with you

 We’ll always act upon your choice of how you want to receive communications (for example, by email, post or phone).
 However, there are some communications that we need to send.
 These are essential to fulfil our promises to you as a member, volunteer, donor or user of our services and products.
 Examples are:

 - Membership-related mailings such as your membership magazine and newsletters (including newsletters for the branch and any groups you belong to), renewal reminders, notice of our AGM and other committee meetings (including nation and branch committees), calls for nominations, notice of elections, changes and additions to membership services, award nominations, information about grants, bursaries and volunteering opportunities available to you,invitations to join our panels, committees and focus groups (to evaluate member services), and opportunities to input into our policy and public consultation work.

 - To fulfill our obligations in relation to our accreditation programmes.

 - Transaction messaging, such as invoices and payment receipts.

 - Confirmation and additional information when you register for an event, attend a committee meeting or volunteer with us.

 - To respond to your questions and enquiries.